Victorian letter writing guides

-As the use of letters increased in popularity, guides began to emerge on how to correctly write and form a letter and as to what was proper, and what was not.
-Many of these Victorian conventions are a way of understanding tensions in nineteenth-century England, such as the urge to speak from the heart, but never more than was proper.
+As the use of letters increased in popularity during the Victorian era, guides began to emerge on how to correctly write and form a letter and as to what was proper, and what was not.
+Many of these conventions are a way of understanding tensions in nineteenth-century England, such as the urge to speak from the heart, but never more than was proper.

 Physical concerns

-A letter’s physical appearance, in addition to its content, was a concern for letter-writing guides.
+A letter's physical appearance, in addition to its content, was a concern for letter-writing guides.
 For men, guides advocated plain paper and for women, a light spritz of perfume was sometimes acceptable.
 Other sources, however, disagreed and suggested high outward ornamentation such as ribbons, flowery drawings, and interesting colors could be used by females, but part of this may have been the date of the guide, as vogue changed by the decade.
 Earlier in the century, ribbons were popular, but fashion changed to heavy cream paper in the 1880s and then monogrammed letterheads by the end of the nineteenth century.
 The manner of sealing the letter also changed over the years.
 Originally it had been wax wafers and dried gum, but as time went on colored wax became more prevalent, the use of which was dictated by social conventions.
 Black wax was always associated with mourning, but red wax was to be used in letters between men, particularly those dealing with business, and letters from men to women.
 Women were free to use a range of colors, no matter the correspondent.

 Ink was debated; though all sides agreed on bold black ink, blue was sometimes suggested as an alternative, and all other colors shunned, though most letter-writing guides acknowledged that they had once been in fashion.

 Contradictions

 Letter writing guides advised writing with absolute feeling and being cautious about saying too much.
-They also warned against saying the wrong things, regardless of whether or not these wrong things had real feelings behind them.
+They also warned against saying the wrong things, regardless of whether these wrong things had real feelings behind them.
 Many guides cautioned that anyone could read a letter and thereby make inferences about its author, even if those corresponded with assured that they burnt the letters after reading them.

 Matrimonial letters

 The caution about appearance in letters was stressed in matrimonial letters, even as women and men were encouraged to still write from the heart.
 Men were warned against complimenting their chosen bride too heavily, as it seemed insincere; rather, their moral traits and the feminine virtue of indifference were set as prime subjects to appreciate in a marriage proposal.
-Women, meanwhile, were urged not to be too unguarded in their letters, even in the acceptance of a proposal, to only thank and address the man’s moral qualities.
+Women, meanwhile, were urged not to be too unguarded in their letters, even in the acceptance of a proposal, to only thank and address the man's moral qualities.
 Love letters did not end in ‘love,’ but more frequently simply as ‘ever your friend’.